IQFoil

-iQFoil is a windsurfing class selected by World Sailing to replace the RS:X for the 2024 Summer Olympics.
+iQFOiL is a windsurfing class selected by World Sailing to replace the RS:X for the 2024 Summer Olympics.
 The discipline has similarities to Formula Windsurfing, however a notable difference is that sailors only use one sail.
-The sail size is 9m2 for the men and 8m2 for the women.
+The sail size was originally 9 m2 for the men and 8 m2 for the women.
 The rider has a choice between using a hydrofoil or a conventional 68 cm fin.

+Equipment Evolution

+Starting in January 2025 there are equipment changes: